zigai/dotfiles/README.md

 ```
 Currently supported package managers: ```apt, brew, pip, scoop, snap, flatpak, cargo and code (Visual Studio Code)```.

-Support for new package managers can easily be added by inheriting from ```PackageManager``` class inside the ```./INSTALL``` script.
+Support for new package managers can easily be added by inheriting from ```PackageManager``` class that is inside the ```./INSTALL``` script.

 ## bin
 Inside the ```bin``` folder, there are a few useful scripts that you can add to your ```$PATH```.

 ## scripts
-Inside the ```scripts``` folder, there are some scripts that you will most likely only run once.
-Most of them just install programs that can't be installed with a package manager.
+The ```scripts``` folder contains scripts that are probably intended to be executed only once, mostly to install programs that cannot be installed using a package manager.

 # Install script usage